-11 Great Burgers in the Capital Region You Might Not Know About
+11 Great Burgers in the Albany Area You Might Not Know About

 There is certainly no shortage of burger joints in the Albany area with Smashburger, BurgerFi, Burger 21, Crave, and many other burger-centric places scattered throughout the region.

 And while it's easy to head to a familiar spot when your burger cravings hit, you will miss out on a number of other great eateries that offer a truly delicous and unique take on this classic American food.
-In fact, the following restaurants serve up such a wide array of succulent, burgerlicious options, your only problem will be choosing a favorite!
+In fact, the following Albany restaurants serve up such a wide array of succulent, burgerlicious options, your only problem will be choosing a favorite!

 Want to hear some great live music while enjoying a mouthwatering burger?
 Head to The Hollow Bar + Kitchen!
 It has one of the best live music scenes in Albany along with several fantastic burger options: the Surf and Turf Burger, pictured above, with grilled and butterflied shrimp and a house remoulade; The Hollow, with a fried egg and house habanero ketchup; and The Standard, for those looking for a more classic burger.